 Hopefully, she will be able to tell me that the author is emphasizing the sterility of the room.
 If she can’t, we’ll look at another passage and I’ll model my thought process so she can see how I work through the analysis.
 When Lindsey shows me her own writing, she will have used some visual images, but they don’t create a strong effect.
 She had been trying to create a scary scene, but it wasn’t very spooky at all.
 I’ll prompt her again with questions or give her suggestions and then ask her to try again and show me what she’s come up with at the end of class.
 Lyndsey may never reach a high level of analysis, and her writing might still be quite basic, but the one-on-one time with me pushes her a little closer each time.

 These conferences take time, and you do need to put effort into establishing routines and expectations at the beginning of the year — but it’s so worth it.
-You can watch students grow at their own rate, each one getting what s/he needs to learn and grow.
+You can watch students grow at their own rate, each one getting what they need to learn and grow.

 I hope that answers the question about differentiation with reading workshop and mentor texts.
 If you still have questions or concerns, drop them in the comments!
 You can also check out this post on how to get started with reading workshop.